alufena0/obsidian/copy-as-png-repo/README.md

 # Copy as PNG

-Obsidian plugin: copies the active note's Reading View — Mermaid diagrams, syntax-highlighted code blocks, embedded images, everything — to the clipboard as a PNG.
+Obsidian plugin: copies the active note's Reading View — Mermaid diagrams — to the clipboard as a PNG.

 ## How it works